• Kracker Archive

 Huge losses with 22 Lancasters Lost.
 Mosquitoes dropped spoof flares to divert German night-fighters.
 Given the very high loss rates, it is doubtful that this technique worked.
 Actual target marking was short of the target and most bombs fell in residential areas, although both a water and electricity facility were put out of action and 422 people were killed.
 Amongst the dead were 7 criminals earning remission by defusing unexploded bombs.

-Lancaster III JA854 MG-x Flown by Fl/Lt.
-Richard Otway French DFC.
-NZ/415756 RNZAF - missing with 5 others, 1 taken PoW.
-Further details.
+Lancaster III JA854 MG:X - Flown by Flt Lt.
+Richard Otway French DFC, 415756 RNZAF who along with five (5) of his crew were MiA with one (1) becoming a PoW. missing with 5 others, 1 taken PoW.

 Burial details:

 Sgt.
 William Burnell.
 Runnymede Memorial.
 Panel 144.
-Son of William Leafe Burnell (died 1971) and Rebecca Burnell (née Smith - died 1964).
-Husband of Helen Burnell (marriage October 1941).
-West Bromwich, Staffordshire, England.
+Son of William Leafe (died 1971) and Rebecca Burnell (née Smith - died 1964).
+Husband of Helen Burnell (marriage October 1941) of West Bromwich, Staffordshire, England.

-Researched and dedicated to the relatives of this crew with thanks to the extensive research by Errol Martyn and his publications: “For Your Tomorrow Vols.
-1-3”, Auckland Library Heritage Collection, Dr. Theo Boiten - Nachtjagd Combat Diaries 1943, part 2, Weekly News of New Zealand, other sources as quoted below:
+Researched by Kelvin Youngs (Webmaster) and dedicated to the relatives of this crew with thanks to the extensive research by Errol Martyn and his publications: “For Your Tomorrow Vols.
+1-3”, Auckland Library Heritage Collection, Weekly News of New Zealand (May 2022).
+Thank to Antonio McDonald for the award to WO.
+Hatchard.
+Other updates by Aircrew Remembered (Sep 2025).

 At the going down of the sun, and in the morning we will remember